acmarpu/01-azure-study-material/Azure Learning Guid-Latest.md

 # Azure Subscription?

+An Azure subscription is a logical container that groups resources together for billing and management in Microsoft Azure and is linked to an Azure account.

 An Azure Subscription is a key component in Microsoft Azure's cloud service platform.
 It is a logical container that is used to manage resources and services in the Azure cloud.
 Here is a more detailed breakdown based on the points you have mentioned: